google/WebFundamentals/src/content/en/updates/2018/06/watch-video-using-picture-in-picture.md

 - Video file is audio-only.
 - The new disablePictureInPicture attribute is present on the &lt;video> element.
-- User hasn't interacted with the page yet (e.g. a button click)
+- The call was not made in a user gesture event handler (e.g. a button click).

 The [Feature support] section below shows how to enable/disable a button based on these restrictions.